The de Rham-Fargues-Fontaine cohomology: Relative overconvergent varieties and motives

 \subsection{Relative overconvergent rigid varieties}

-Our definition is based on the absolute notion introduced by Gro\ss e-Kl\"onne \cite{gk-over}.
+Our definition is based on the absolute notion introduced by Gro\ss e-Kl\"onne \cite{gk-over} {(see also \cite[Appendix A]{vezz-mw} for an adic perspective)}.
 We remark that we do not put any overconvergent structure on the base $S$, so that $\Et^\dagger/S=\Et/S$ and that for any open $U$ of $S$ we have $\Sm^\dagger/U=(\Sm^\dagger/S)/U$.